This article describes how to change your video quality settings during a call, and how it can impact or improve the call.

 Note:

-- Not all web browsers allow you to adjust the video quality.
-If you are not seeing the video quality options, you are likely using a web browser (such as Safari, or older versions of Chrome or Firefox) that does not fully support this feature.
+• Not all web browsers allow you to adjust the video quality.
+If you are not seeing the video quality options, you are likely using a web browser (such as Safari, or older versions of Chrome or Edge) that does not fully support this feature.

 On this page: